marina513/Code_Switching_Dataset/README.md

 # Code_Switching_Dataset
-Artifical way to make CS data
+Artifical ways to make CS dataset.
+Paper will be published soon with full details ISA.